Boostport/kubernetes-vault/deployments/quick-start/README.md

 ## 3. Deploy Kubernetes-Vault
 ### 3.1 Prepare the manifest and deploy

+If Kubernetes <= 1.5, use `deployments/quick-start/kubernetes-vault-kube-1.5.yaml`, otherwise use `deployments/quick-start/kubernetes-vault.yaml`.

 Check `deployments/quick-start/kubernetes-vault.yaml` and update the Vault token (not the role id) in the Kubernetes deployment.

 For example: